| Subject: "The Effect of Trade Liberalization on Income Distribution in Vietnam:

 "The Effect of Trade Liberalization on Income Distribution

-in Vietnam: Dynamic Computable General Equilibrium Approach"
+in Vietnam: Dynamic Computable General Equilibrium Approach" Summary The first workshop of VDF

 Tokyo in GRIPS’s new campus featured Mr. Nguyen Manh Toan from Kobe